Ensuring impact over time: buffers, permanence & risk mitigation

 -

-This ensures that the system starts from a conservative baseline, reducing the risk of over-crediting.
+This creates a conservative baseline and reduces the risk of over-crediting.

-Instead of relying on fixed assumptions, Tree-Nation verifies projects over time through structured verification events:
+Instead of relying on fixed assumptions, Tree-Nation verifies projects through structured events across their lifecycle:

 -